 What is a Bamboo Bicycle?

-A bamboo bicycle is a standard diamond framed bicycle with a frame made from bamboo.
+A bamboo bicycle is a standard diamond-framed bicycle with a frame made from bamboo.
 The top tube, down tube, seat tube, seat stays, and chainstays are all made from bamboo tubes.
 Bamboo is used as an alternative frame material to aluminum, carbon, steel, or titanium.
-All different kinds of bike frames can be made from bamboo including road bikes, mountain bikes, touring bikes, tandems, electric bikes, and cargo bikes.
+All different kinds of bike frames can be made from bamboo including road bikes, mountain bikes, touring bikes, tandems, electric bikes, cruisers, and cargo bikes.

 Only the frame tubes of a bamboo bike are made from bamboo.
 The tubes are held together with carbon fiber or natural hemp fiber and resin or epoxy.
 The other components including the fork, wheels, handlebars, seat post, stem, and drivetrain are all standard bike parts made from metal or carbon fiber.
 The rear dropouts, bottom bracket shell, and head tube are usually made from metal.
 There is often a metal insert in the seat tube for added strength.